gordicaleksa/gordicaleksa/README.md

 <br>

 <p align="center">
 I'm Aleksa!
-I'm the founder of <b>The AI Epiphany</b> - where I'm trying to teach others all about AI! (+ I'm an ex-ML engineer at Microsoft)
+I'm a Research Engineer at DeepMind, and founder of <b>The AI Epiphany</b> - where I'm trying to teach others all about AI!
 </p>